gedaiu/describe-d/README.md

 ## Filtering

-The library provides the `has` module which allows you to filter various `describe` results.
+The library provides the `where` module which allows you to filter various `describe` results.

 ## Asserts